 Jørgensen (2017) reported that the three stages of the Ich disease life cycle are:

-- Trophont stage: It feeds on the fish’s tissue until it reaches a size of 0.5 to 1.0 mm and is macroscopically visible as a white spot.
-The mature trophont exits the fish and transforms into a tomont.
+- Trophont Stage (Feeding Stage): This is the visible white spot phase on the fish.
+The parasite feeds on the host’s tissues, protected under the mucus layer and epidermis, until it reaches a size of 0.5 to 1.0 mm and becomes macroscopically visible as a white spot.
+The mature trophont then exits the fish and transforms into a tomont.
+At this stage, it is resistant to medication.

-- Tomont stage: After feeding, the parasite leaves the host and forms a cyst on surfaces such as tank walls or substrate.
-Inside the cyst, it divides into hundreds of daughter cells.
+- Tomont Stage: After feeding, the parasite leaves the host and forms a cyst on surfaces like the tank walls or substrate.
+Inside this cyst, it divides into hundreds of daughter cells.

 This life cycle can last from a few days to several weeks, depending on water temperature and other environmental factors.
 Treatment should focus on the tomite stage, as this is when the parasite is most vulnerable.